+Mappable forms strategic partnerships with Fujairah GIS Center, Emirates Transport and Emarat at GITEX 2024, expanding geospatial solutions in the UAE

-Mappable Forms Strategic Partnerships With Fujairah GIS Center, Emirates Transport And Emarat At GITEX 2024, Expanding Geospatial Solutions In The UAE
+(MENAFN- Sherpa Communications) Mappable forms strategic partnerships with Fujairah GIS Center, Emirates Transport and Emarat at GITEX 2024, expanding geospatial solutions in the UAE

-Mappable, a global provider of highly customizable and locally relevant geospatial and mapping solutions, has announced three new strategic partnerships with Fujairah Center for Geographic Information Systems (Fujairah GIS Center), Emirates transport (ET), and Emirates petroleum Company (Emarat).
+Dubai, UAE – 15 October 2024 – Mappable, a global provider of highly customizable and locally relevant geospatial and mapping solutions, has announced three new strategic partnerships with Fujairah Center for Geographic Information Systems (Fujairah GIS Center), Emirates Transport (ET), and Emirates Petroleum Company (Emarat).
 The alliances were formalized during GITEX 2024 in Dubai, one of the most prominent and influential technology events in the world.
-These initiatives reflect Mappables commitment to supporting the UAEs business and public development and growth by aligning its innovative solutions with the strategic goals of the country and contributing to the nations prosperity.
+These initiatives reflect Mappable's commitment to supporting the UAE's business and public development and growth by aligning its innovative solutions with the strategic goals of the country and contributing to the nation's prosperity.

-Abdullah Mohamad, Chief Commercial Officer for the GCC region at Mappable signing MoU with His Excellency Dr. Ahmed Hassan Almurshidi, General Director of Fujairah GIS Center

 In parallel, Mappable also signed an MoU with Emirates Petroleum Company P.J.S.C. - Emarat, one of the pioneers in the nation’s petroleum industry.
 Through this collaboration, Mappable will integrate its interactive fast-loading maps into Emarat’s Loyalty app EmCan.
 This partnership will help users find nearby fuel stations with precise location points, enable seamless navigation within the app, and support other upcoming app features that require location-based mapping services.